-Kristin started her career in behaviour analysis in 1998, working for New England Center for Children, recognised as a global leader in education for children with autism and related disabilities.
-During her 4 years at NECC, she worked in the residential setting with adolescents and in home programs with preschool children.
+Kristin started her career in behaviour analysis in 1998, working for New England Center for Children, recognised as a global leader in education for autistic children.
+During her 4 years at NECC, she worked in the residential setting with adolescents and in-home programs with preschool children.
 After completing her Masters in Applied Behaviour Analysis, she moved to London to work as a program consultant at TreeHouse School (now known as Ambitious for Autism), and became certified as a Board Certified Behaviour Analyst in 2003.
-Whilst at TreeHouse, she also led a team which opened an ABA specialist support classroom in Belfast, Northern Ireland.
+Whilst at TreeHouse, she also led a team that opened an ABA specialist support classroom in Belfast, Northern Ireland.

 Kristin believes deeply in the science of Applied Behaviour Analysis and the significant positive impact it can have on autistic children and their families.
 With TMB, she is hoping to offer a service that 1) provides effective programs of the highest standard, 2) works closely with families to provide the support they need during their journey, and 3) educates parents, teachers and allied health professionals in the application of the principles of behaviour analysis in their daily practice.